qiong-wu-2317/Football-Player-Ability-Analysis-System/README.md

-# Project1-FootballPlayerAbilityAnalysis
+# FootballPlayerAbilityAnalysis
-This is a logic-layer implementation for a Football Player Ability Analysis System that helps scouts, managers, and agents evaluate and compare players based on technical, physical, and mental attributes.
+This is the project 1 submission for a Football Player Ability Analysis System that helps scouts, managers, and agents evaluate and compare players based on technical, physical, and mental attributes.

-## Author
 **Qiong Wu**

 ## **Overview**
 FootballPlayerAbilityAnalysis is an **object-oriented analysis system** built using **ES2024 modules and classes**, designed to improve decision-making in football recruitment and scouting.
 It supports player classification, score evaluation, AI-based recommendations, and exportable player comparison reports.